 Hankuk University of Foreign Studies

-2024 Summer Session
+2025 Summer Session

 ART 101 History of Art : Prehistory to Medieval

 Course Outline

 Course Code: ART 101

 Instructor: Steven J. Cody, Ph.D.

 Home Institution: Purdue University Fort Wayne

 Email: codys@pfw.edu

 Credit: 4

 Class Hours:

-This course will have 52 class hours, including 32 lecture hours, professor 8 office hours, 8-hour TA discussion sessions, 4-hour review sessions.
+This course will have 60 class hours, including 32 lecture hours, professor 8 office hours, 8-hour TA discussion sessions, 4-hour review sessions, 8-hour extra classes.

 Office Hours and Communication Policies:

 Video conferences will be arranged by appointment (via email).
 Questions are always welcome via email.

 I will respond to emails promptly on Weekdays, generally between 8am-9am (New York Time).
 If you have not received a response within 24 hours, please feel free to send me a second message.

 Course Description:

 This class traces the development of the visual arts from the beginnings of human history through the thirteenth century.
 Our primary focus will be examining how the objects we now call "art" functioned in the historical societies we study.
 As we will see, material artifacts engaged with issues ranging from matters of politics and power to death and the afterlife.
 They helped people inquire into the basic nature of humanity and divinity, as well as into the complexities of religious experience.
 By exploring these themes over the course of the semester, we will come to see the visual arts themselves as an important context in which the history of human thought and affairs finds tangible expression.

-Grading System $(1 \sim 100)$
+Grading System (1 ~ 100)

+A+: 96 - 100 A: 91 - 95